gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 happened, it involved needles, and it seemed to be working.
 They listened in awe and said they would love to hear more updates on this story.
 I can tell you that it was infinitely more entertaining to listen to it than to live through it.
 And then they told me they had a perfect recommendation for a movie to watch on my way back to the Bay Area.
-It was the 2017 Best Documentary Oscar winner, the Icarus by Bryan Fogel.
+It was the 2017 Best Documentary Oscar winner, Icarus by Bryan Fogel.
 The main character is Fogel himself, who chronicles his exploration of voluntary doping to win an amateur cycling race.
 My friends knew I was an avid biker pre muscle malfunction saga, and the doping topic came up in our chat only half-jokingly.
 I followed the recommendation and want to pass it on now: go watch it.
 It has the right mix of an appealing premise, pure fun, and a sudden bent of the story that elevates the movie to the Oscar level.
 For me, it was triggering a special kind of emotion: I wondered how much the story of illegal vials I was watching is a story of my own, but I didn't know yet.

-I returned to San Francisco and jotted down in my notebook that the adductor tension returned in full force.
-The note had me guessing the tension comeback was from sitting on the plane for 11 hours.
+I returned to San Francisco and the adductor tension returned in full force.
+Based on my notes from that time, I suspected the tension came from sitting on a plane for 11 hours.
 I was disappointed and in war mode.
 I immediately started thinking of how I can arrange my work life for the return trip to Munich.
-I thought about how transparent I should be with people at work, and I decided to opt for full maximal transparency.
+I thought about how transparent I should be with people at work, and I decided to opt for maximal transparency.
 In many ways, my story was the kind of crazy that people in Silicon Valley love hearing: I was taking bold risks for something worth it.
 I was playing to win.

 A few days into my work life, I realized that my three-month-long sabbatical in Basel introduced a shift in office politics.
-I don't want to go too much into details of it, but at the time, I was leading a developer productivity team that landed, on what I thought, the wrong side of history.
+I don't want to go too much into details of it, but at the time, I was leading a developer productivity team that landed on what I thought was the wrong side of history.
 If there was a lesson to share, it is that in a fast-growing company, being priority number two equals to being a non-priority.
 I figured I had to change something, and I had this fascination with deep learning.
 I wanted to check whether the AI hype was real.
 So I decided to switch teams and work on machine learning applications.
 The catch: I had no idea about machine learning.
 I suspect, if anybody at work who had any say in my decision realized how little I knew about ML, I would never get the transfer approved.
 So I kept it to myself.
 Why would I want to make a risky move into an area I didn't know and stack up against personal challenges?
 The reason was twofold.
 My private life